shaheenp/mygreeneyed/families/pinaceae/picea/picea.md

 family: Pinaceae
 ---

-*picea* -- reportedly derived from *pix* (Latin), meaning pitch in reference to the sticky resin typically found in spruce bark
+*Picea* -- reportedly derived from *pix* (Latin), meaning pitch in reference to the sticky resin typically found in spruce bark

 Native range: N. Hemisphere